 Ensure greater success among company projects with an agile mindset and approach.
 In a survey of over 500 senior executives, 92% lauded organisational agility as critical to business profits.

-We offer business owners and employees with all the agile training they need through AgileSHIFT.
+We offer business owners and employees all the agile training they need through AgileSHIFT.
 A 2-day program dedicated to enterprise agility and transformation, AgileSHIFT into the principles, framework, and practices of a flexible, adaptable business.
-The resulting certification can benefit managers, leaders, and team members alike.
+The resulting certification can benefit managers, agile leaders, and team members alike.